 Godzilla: Singular Point

-Godzilla: Singular Point air date: Godzilla: Singular Point is releasing at a TBD date in April 2021.
-It is a Netflix exclusive series.
+Godzilla: Singular Point release date: Godzilla: Singular Point is releasing at a TBD date in June on Netflix according to the latest trailer.

 Why I’m excited for it: My childhood was full of Godzilla and Studio Ghibli films thanks to my parents, so when I heard that a Godzilla anime would be coming to Netflix this year with Eiji Yamamori (Princess Mononoke, Spirited Away, Howl’s Moving Castle) creating the monster designs, I was excited to say the least.

 In addition, the character designs are done by Kazue Kato, the creator of a manga series Blue Exorcist.
 And to top it all off, Bones (My Hero Academia, Mob Psycho 100, Bungo Stray Dogs), who are one of my all-time favorite studios, and Orange, the studio behind Beastars and Land of the Lustrous, are teaming up to do the animation.
 Godzilla: Singular Point has an A-list team and I can’t wait to see what it has in store for us this Spring!